Data-Transfer/ceph-client/README.markdown

 is possible to keep on adding samples indefinitely then retrieve the sample of interest later on.
 Not tested, but it should be possible to search and retrieve individual samples while ingesting.

-For any serious use of streaming consider using a C++ client library a sample implemetation is provided [here](https://github.com/ugovaretto/s3-rest).
+For any serious use of streaming consider using a C++ client library, a sample implemetation is provided [here](https://github.com/ugovaretto/s3-rest).

 ## URL presigning